 When is the best time to apply to the BSET Program?

-Applications open December 2, 2019.
+Applications are being accepted for classes that start in August.
 Potential students are encouraged to apply as early as possible before seats are filled.
+Space is limited — apply today.

 Is there an application fee?